FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/teaching_pendant_software.rst

    :width: 6in
    :align: center

-.. centered:: Figure 4.7-26 Graphical programming page layout overall design
+.. centered:: Figure 4.7-28 Graphical programming page layout overall design

-**Operation bar**：The "Load" button is responsible for reloading the workspace, the function of the "Save" button is to save the code block as the corresponding teaching program after editing, and the "Clear button" is responsible for quickly clearing the code editing area;
+**Operation bar**:The "Load" button is responsible for reloading the workspace, the function of the "Save" button is to save the code block as the corresponding teaching program after editing, and the "Clear button" is responsible for quickly clearing the code editing area;

-**Toolbox**：A code block containing all instructions and logic codes can be dragged to the workspace to create a code block and edited; the Toolbox toolbar will be further classified according to the instruction type.
+**Toolbox**:A code block containing all instructions and logic codes can be dragged to the workspace to create a code block and edited; the Toolbox toolbar will be further classified according to the instruction type.
 Logical instructions: if-else, while, print, etc.; basic motion instructions: PTP, LIN, ARC, etc.; instruction classification based on application scenarios: gluing, welding, conveyor belt, etc. You can easily find the required code block during use.

-**Workspace**：Graphical code blocks can be edited and displayed in the code editing area.
+**Workspace**:Graphical code blocks can be edited and displayed in the code editing area.

 Motion Graphical Programming Commands
 +++++++++++++++++++++++++++++++++++++++